isabella232/stacki-hdp-bridge/README.md

 # gethdp
 ```

 This generates the ambari.repo and hdp.repo files in the /export/HDP directory.
-Then it uses those repo files to download the Updates-ambari, HDP, and HDP-Utils repositories and turns them into pallets.
-(Combines them into an iso which is what a pallet gets installed as.)
+Then it uses those repo files to download the
+Updates-ambari, HDP, and HDP-Utils repositories and turns them into pallets.
+(Combines them into an iso file which is
+what a pallet is.)

 Now wait.
 Depending on your connection to the outside world, this can take minutes to hours.
 Go to lunch.
 Do yoga and then take a nap.
 Go to the dentist for the three root canals you've been putting off.
 (I recommend the nitrous.)
-Or drink more coffee than you ever have in your life and go home a quivering mass of stressed-out flesh.
+Or drink more coffee than you
+ever have in your life and go home a quivering mass of stressed-out flesh.
 In the morning, these will be done.
+Hopefully you'll
-Hopefully you'll have slept.
+have slept.

 Once they're downloaded, this script will add the HDP, HDP-Utils and Ambari pallets and it will enable them too.
+Maybe
-Maybe that's presumptuous of me to decide that for you, but why did you download this if you weren't going to do that?
+that's presumptuous of me to decide that for you, but why did you download this if you weren't going to do that?
+(Okay, you can always reassign them to a different box.
+If you find this decision I made on your behalf to be too much like the dysfunctional parts of your family that drive you crazy, let us know, [Get your sister to do it.] and I'll happily let you add and enable your own damn pallets.

 It should look like this:
 ```